-9.A.48 The Unconventional Protein Secretion (UPS) System
+9.A.48 The Unconventional Protein Secretion (UPS) System Family

 There are two non-conventional routes: One sustains the extracellular delivery of cytoplasmic proteins that lack a signal peptide, the other supports the transport of transmembrane proteins to the plasma membrane in a manner that bypasses the Golgi.
-Some unconventional secretion events are triggered by cellular stress as noted above (Rabouille 2016; ).
+Some unconventional secretion events are triggered by cellular stress as noted above (Rabouille 2016).
 A Golgi protein, Golgi Re-Assembly and Stacking Protein (GRASP; Q99JX3), has been shown to be essential to both types of unconventional secretion.